saona-raimundo/saona-raimundo.github.io/_posts/2023-05-26-Mathematical search.md

 - [arXiv-Catchup](www.arxiv.org/catchup)
 	- interface for catching up with the newest articles in math
 - [FormulaSearch](www.zbmath.org/formulae)
-	- allows to search for mathematical formulae in documents indexed in zbMath”
+	- allows to search for mathematical formulae in documents indexed in zbMath

 Also, recall that you have
 - "myOffice"